brvndon-do/b8/README.md

 - `-h`: sets the height of the screen
 - `-f`: sets the instructions per frame (some ROMs perform better at a higher emulation rate)

+Some notes: I may be handling emulation rate incorrectly.
+The logic for framerate capping feels incorrect, but because I've used this pattern in my previous [project](https://github.com/brvndon-do/akira/blob/master/src/main.c#L69), I also just copied it here.
+I'll have to revisit this, but for now I think this is okay 🤷‍♂️.

 ## CHIP-8 Documentation

 Components: